Intel buys software business from Canada's Pivot Technology in 5G push

-(Reuters) - California chipmaker Intel Corp (INTC.O) has agreed to purchase a software business from Toronto-based information technology firm Pivot Technology Solutions Inc (PTG.TO), Intel said on Tuesday.
+Oct 15 (Reuters) - California chipmaker Intel Corp has agreed to purchase a software business from Toronto-based information technology firm Pivot Technology Solutions Inc , Intel said on Tuesday.

 Intel said it would purchase Smart Edge, a software business that is designed to help split up data and store it closer to users to make computing devices respond faster.
 The companies did not disclose financial terms of the deal.